Ardot66/SaveAccess/README.md

 # SaveAccess (C#)

-SaveAccess is a system for easily saving data to text files in a JSON format.
-It is designed to search through trees and save saveable nodes, which means you won't have to code any special cases, and any nodes added at runtime will be saved properly with no extra work.<br/>
+SaveAccess is a system for easily saving data to text files in a JSON format. <br/> <br/>
+Features Include: <br/>
+ - Saving entire scene trees.
+ - Automatic JSON serialization.
+ - Support for recursive save structures.
+ - ISaveable interface to allow modular save/load structures.

-# Functionality
+# Classes

-This plugin consists of 3 central parts: (all classes are located under the Ardot.SaveSystems namespace) <br/>
+This plugin consists of 3 central parts: (all are located under the Ardot.SaveSystems namespace) <br/>
 - SaveAccess (used to save ISaveable nodes and SaveData to files) <br/>
 - SaveData (used to store and move data to and from ISaveable objects) <br/>
 - ISaveable (used by SaveAccess to interface with nodes and objects that need to be saved) <br/>